paul-freeman/ceverpy/README.md

     pip install poropyck

 Installing via ``pip`` should get most of the Python dependencies you need.
-However, you will still need to install the necessary R packages (covered previously).

 The following is a list of packages used during development: